Heimablídni: Dine in the homes of the Faroese

 Heimablídni is phonetically spelled as “hi-mɑ-blyd-ne”.
 Use this chart to hear the sounds for ɑ, y and e.

 Heimablídni is offered on most islands.
 Some visits can be ordered by directly contacting people, while others must be ordered through local tourist offices, which are more than happy to assist.
 Below is a list of places where you can order heimablídni.

 The following information should be perceived as guidelines and not as definitive policies.
 Most places are very flexible when it comes to scheduling visits.
 We therefore advise that you contact the respective places with your wishes, in order to get the most out of your visit.

 5-course meal, including homemade bread with sausage (Anna’s grandmother’s recipe), homemade rhubarb juice, and lamb – raised on their own farm – as the main course.

-Minimum of 8 people or try their supper club held on specific dates during the summer.
+Minimum of 8 people or try their supper club held on specific dates.
 These supper clubs allow you to book as an individual – and who knows, you might end up enjoying the evening with fellow guests.

 Contact: Anna Rubeksen at [email protected] or call (+298) 216026.